What is CrossFit?

 Aside from the relationships inside the confines of the CrossFit Box, CrossFit’s official “fundraising arm” called CrossFit for Hope allocates funds to fighting childhood cancer, providing education in Kenya among other charitable acts (3).
 They also host several annual charity events, such as Memorial Day Murph and Barbells For Boobs.

-With all the positive aspects about CrossFit, there has also been quite a bit of controversy surrounding it.
+With all the positive aspects of CrossFit, there has also been quite a bit of controversy surrounding it.
 Over its 20-year history, several scientific papers have questioned the safety of its performance versus more traditional forms of training.

 Researchers from the Department of Orthopaedics and Rehabilitation at Penn State conducted a study of 122 CrossFitters and 289 “traditional weightlifters”.
 The researchers asked the participants to report the number of injuries they sustained as CrossFitters during a 2-year period.
 Both groups reported exercising 1 to 2 hours per day for approximately 4.5 days per week (CrossFit 4.4 and Traditional 4.5) during this 2-year window.
 What they found is that athletes participating in CrossFit are 2.26 times more likely to be injured and to seek medical treatment compared to participants in traditional weightlifting.